vimalmenon/Learn-AZ-900/questions/README.md

 - [x] Number of Virtual Machine     -   2
 - [x] Number of Availability zone   -   2
 ---
+- Your organization requires detailed auditing of who accesses and modifies data in azure blob storage.
+Which azure feature or service providers access logs and audit trails ?
+- [x] Azure Blog storage analytics
+---
+- Your company stores sensitive customer data in Azure.
+Which Azure service helps you automatically classify and label data based on it's sensitivity to enforce data protection policies?
+- Azure Purview
+---
 - Where does Azure Monitor store event data?
 - [x] A Log Analytics Workspace
 ---